ynoproject/ynotranslations/README.md

 ### Before Starting
 - [Yume 2kki has rules tied to translations that must be respected](https://wikiwiki.jp/yumenikki-g3/%E6%B1%BA%E5%AE%9A%E4%BA%8B%E9%A0%85#TranslationGuidelines): please consult them before working on any translation work for Yume 2kki.
-- If you want to work on a translation for Collective Unconscious, please enter in contact with the Collective Unconscious Team to do so (the Collective Unconscious Development Discord server is linked in the YNOproject Discord server).
 - If you are submitting a translation for OneShot, do not base your work/do not reuse the commercial translations of OneShot.
 - Do not upload translations, assets from translations or assets you do not have the right for.